zholos/wavcmp/README.rst

 relative shift.
 This is the complex part of ``cmp_track()``.
 Group size is chosen empirically.
 Smaller groups give a better lower bound while larger groups mean less data to process.

+After the group alignment is handled and the group sums are prepared, the actual search involves a straightforward loop with integer variables and arrays.
+This is encapsulated in ``_cmp_candidates()``.
+The same is true of ``_limited_ds()``.
+Both these routines can be significantly optimized by using Cython to convert them to C. Optimized versions of these routines are provided in the ``_compiled`` module and imported conditionally if Cython is available.